 The Program Administrator’s contract with the Evaluator shall include a provision which requires that Evaluator models are to be provided or made available to stakeholders upon request who agree to sign protective agreements.
 As the Commission and ICC Staff are governed by Sections 4-404 and 5-108 of the Public Utilities Act (220 ILCS 5/4-404 and 5-108), they are not required to sign such protective agreements.

+Section (ii) of this policy is effective for contracts with a scope of work beginning on January 1, 2024.